jaegertracing/jaeger/docker-compose/monitor/README.md

 ### Setup

-Run the following commands to setup the Python virtual environment:
+Run the following commands to setup the Python virtual environment and install the Opentelemetry SDK:
 ```shell
 python -m venv .venv
 source .venv/bin/activate